WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `~Persistent`: Lasts even past role lose
 - `~Phase`: Lasts until the end of the current phase
 - `~NextDay`, `~NextNight`: Lasts until the end of the next day/night
+- `~UntilUse`: Lasts until the attribute is used.
+(For disguises this is when it affects an investigation.
+For defenses this is when it defends from a killing)

 ----
 ----